MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-periodic-system-updates.md

 ---
-title: Enable period system updates
+title: Enable system updates and patches
 description: Learn how to enable system updates on your Azure Arc-enabled machines and Azure VMs to keep them secure and healthy.
 author: Elazark
 ms.author: elkrieger
 ms.topic: how-to
-ms.date: 09/02/2024
+ms.date: 09/03/2024
 #customer-intent: As a Defender for Servers user, I want to enable system updates on my Azure Arc-enabled machines and Azure VMs to keep them secure and healthy.
 ---

-# Enable period system updates
+# Enable system updates and patches

-System updates are crucial for keeping the security and health of your Azure Arc-enabled machines and Azure VMs.
+System updates and patches are crucial for keeping the security and health of your Azure Arc-enabled machines and Azure VMs.
 Updates often contain security patches for vulnerabilities that, if left unfixed, are exploitable by attackers.

 ## Prerequisites